Mayank481/Invoice_generater/README.md

 <!-- A brief overview of what the project does, its purpose, and its main features. -->

 This is a full-stack web application built with Node.js, Express.js, and MongoDB.
-It allows users to generate and download invoices in both PDF formats.
+It allows users to generate and download invoices in PDF formats.
 The application leverages Puppeteer for generating the invoices and utilizes JWT for user authentication.

 ## Features